-arrow-up1490arrow-down1external-linkMicrosoft pushes staff to use internal AI tools more, and may consider this in reviews.
-'Using AI is no longer optional.'www.businessinsider.comirelephant [he/him]@lemmy.dbzer0.com to Technology@lemmy.worldEnglish · 2 days agomessage-square108linkfedilink
+arrow-up1506arrow-down1external-linkMicrosoft pushes staff to use internal AI tools more, and may consider this in reviews.
+'Using AI is no longer optional.'www.businessinsider.comirelephant [he/him]@lemmy.dbzer0.com to Technology@lemmy.worldEnglish · 2 months agomessage-square108linkfedilink

 The key highlight being: you don’t need more than a gallon of lemonade.
 I for once wished big corps heard their engineers and domain experts over wall street loving exec’s.